Facts and figures

 Male | 50 % |

-I cannot/would not like to assign myself to either gender. | 1 % |
+I cannot/would not categorise myself as either gender. | 1 % |

 Source: 21st Social Survey, marginal count for Schleswig-Holstein/DSW